Getting free stuff is great, but…

-To a business, free stuff comes with risks, especially if it’s going in front of customers.
+The idea of a free price tag has even higher stakes when it comes to businesses.
+Free stuff can be risky for a business, especially if it’s going in front of customers.
 At risk is more than just a few dollars - the cost of reputation and customer perception can be enormous.

 Are Discount Programs Worth an Investment?